LorendosCSharp/AniXDesktop/README.md

 - Multi-language support

 ---
+## Disclaimer
-## Disclaimer the app can load pretty long , because nneds to start a local server
+The app can load pretty long , because needs to start a local server.
+If the load time is too long , re-open it.
+If nothing changes open issue

 ## Getting Started